bladexenon/mytokeneth/README.md

 MyToken Contract
 Description: metacrafters

-This is a Solidity contract for a simple token.
+This is a Solidity contract for a simple token "Meta".
 It allows for minting and burning of tokens.

 Features: